alexmyczko/autoexec.bat/Documents/debian-packaging.md

 ```

 (or build-essential lintian debhelper dh-make devscripts fakeroot)
-Setting up the environment, see www.linuks.mine.nu/conf/.
+Setting up the environment.
 Of course you fill in your email address and your full name and choose your favourite editor, these settings is what I use:

 ```
 $ export DEBEMAIL="tar@debian.org"